 Consider things like cinnamon, dry mustard, chili pepper, or cocoa powder and espresso powder!

 Pork ribs are just the beginning!
-Keep a jar of this spice rub on hand for anything from beef ribs, to chicken, pork chops, you name it.
+Keep a jar of this spice rub on hand for anything from beef ribs, to baked chicken wings, grilled chicken, pork tenderloin, or even oven baked steak!

 Store your dry rub in a glass container with a tight-fitting lid.
 You want to store it in a cool dry and dark place.
 I store mine in my pantry but there’s no harm in keeping it in the refrigerator.
 Typically, you can store it for up to one year.